Did you know that 70% of investors in Australia don't buy a tax depreciation schedule for their investment properties?

 The bonus here is that the quantity surveyor fees are a property tax deduction!

-Following the completion of your depreciation schedule, all you have to do is hand it over to your accountant, and they will submit the results in your tax return each financial year.
+Following the completion of your tax depreciation schedule, all you have to do is hand it over to your accountant, and they will submit the results in your tax return each financial year.

-To maximise your annual deductions, you should order your depreciation schedule before the end of the financial year, which is on 30 June.
+To maximise your annual deductions, you should order your tax depreciation schedule before the end of the financial year, which is on 30 June.

-Even if you haven’t owned your property for an entire financial year, you should still order your depreciation schedule before 30 June of that year so that you can qualify to claim partial deductions and take advantage of instant asset write-offs.
+Even if you haven’t owned your property for an entire financial year, you should still order your depreciation schedule before 30 June of that year so that you can qualify to claim deductions partially and take advantage of instant asset write-offs.

 With over 30 combined years of experience and a nationwide presence, our Duo Tax process focuses on the most aggressive form of depreciation, which means more cash in your pocket.